 The State Universities Civil Service System governs Civil Service (CS) employees.
 These employees support many activities at the University of Illinois.
-They hold jobs in clerical, crafts and trades, managerial, para-professional, professional, service and technical areas.
-Must apply online and pass the appropriate Civil Service exam for the position they wish to apply for.
-Payment is made on a bi-weekly basis (Wednesdays).
+They hold jobs in administrative, administrative support, crafts & trades, education & student services, research, service operations, technical and off-campus areas.

 Extra Help positions are temporary Civil Service positions.
 These positions may last from one day to no more than 900 hours in any consecutive 12-month period.
 Payment is made on a bi-weekly basis (Wednesdays).
 Questions related to this employee group should be directed to the Extra Help Services office at (217) 333-4752.

 Employees who have retired from the university and have been rehired by the university.
 Can be rehired in an academic or civil service capacity, and can be paid or unpaid.
 Retirees rehired as faculty, other academic, academic professional, will be paid on the 16th of every month or the prior business day should the 16th fall on a weekend or holiday.
 Retirees hired as Civil Service, Extra Help, or Academic Hourly will be on a bi-weekly basis (Wednesdays).